Noah-Huppert/k8s-factorio-server/README.md

 ```

 # Finding The Factorio Pod Name
-To find the name of the pod running your Factorio server run:
+To find the name of the pod running your Factorio server execute:

 ```
 kubectl -n factorio get pods